williamahartman/Jamepad/README.md

         g++-mingw-w64-x86-64
         ant

-If you've build C stuff for different platforms and bitnesses, you probably have all this stuff.
-If not, use your package manager to get them all:
+If you've built C stuff for different platforms and bitnesses, you probably have all this stuff.
+If not, use your package manager to get them all.
+Something like this if you're on Ubuntu or Debian or whatever:

         sudo apt-get isntall build-essentials libc6-i386 libc6-dev-i386 g++-multilib g++-mingw-w64-i686 g++-mingw-w64-x86-64 ant